 During cataract surgery, your doctor will remove your clouded lens and replace it with an intraocular lens, or IOL for short.
 This is a very common outpatient procedure — and a wonderful opportunity to find the vision that fits your life.
 Cataract surgery also allows us to address some other visual conditions without an additional procedure.
 These include presbyopia and astigmatism.

 With recent advances in cataract surgery, equipment, and technique, vision can be restored more safely and faster, allowing patients to resume normal activity within hours after surgery.
-Using this state of the art techniques, cataract surgery has a success rate greater than 98%.
+Using this state-of-the-art techniques, cataract surgery has a success rate greater than 98%.

 - Age-Related (the most common)